 We drove for another 15 minutes or so into the park, Alex giving us information about the park as we drove.

 We pulled over and jumped out with Alex, he said we’d be walking for the next 1.5-2 hours.
-The next two hours was fantastic!
+The next two hours were fantastic!
 We walked along the trails, learning about the trees, the landscape, the food and herbs growing in the ground and my favourite part, meeting a troop of gelada monkeys.

 These monkeys are so funny